harmonypang/PopulationApp/README.md

 # PopulationApp
 A full-stack web app displays random population data from US Census data model using MongoDB, Express.js, React.js, Node.js (MERN).

-Problem encountered during development: Error: Census.aggregate() is not a function <br>
+<b>Problem encountered during development</b>: Error: Census.aggregate() is not a function

-My Solution: Add line "module.exports = Census" in "census.js" model file (This line allows the Census model to be properly exported and available for use in other files.)
+<b>My Solution</b>: Add line "module.exports = Census" in "census.js" model file (This line allows the Census model to be properly exported and available for use in other files.)

 Data Source: <br>
  • <a href="https://www.kaggle.com/datasets/peretzcohen/2019-census-us-population-data-by-state">Kaggle</a>